" I haven't been

 Pantanal start just 10 miles south of a little town called Pocone which is

-around 75 or so km south southwest from Along the
+around 75 or so km south southwest from Cuiaba.
+There is a dirt road that continues around

 Transpanteira there are over 100 wooden bridges that are periodically